Hecke orbits on Shimura varieties of Hodge type: Preliminaries

-Lemma 0AMS of \cite{stacks-project} then tells us that the closure of the ideal $\mathfrak{m}B$ is equal to $\mathfrak{n}$ and it follows that the closure of the ideal $\mathfrak{m}^j B$ is equal to $\mathfrak{n}^j$.
-Therefore the map $f$ is taut and thus by Lemma 0APU of \cite{stacks-project} the topology on $B$ is given by the $\mathfrak{m}$-adic topology.
-Thus $B/\mathfrak{m}^j_B$ has the discrete topology and it follows that the following diagram is Cartesian
+By \cite[Tag 0AMS]{stacks-project}, the closure of the ideal $\mathfrak{m}B$ is equal to $\mathfrak{n}$ and it follows that the closure of the ideal $\mathfrak{m}^j B$ is equal to $\mathfrak{n}^j$.
+Therefore the map $f$ is taut and thus by \cite[Tag 0APU]{stacks-project} the topology on $B$ is given by the $\mathfrak{m}$-adic topology.
+Thus $B/\mathfrak{m}^j_B$ has the discrete topology and it follows that the following diagram is cartesian

-This tells us that $f:\spf B \to \spf A$ is representable, and Lemma 0GHZ of \cite{stacks-project} allows us to conclude that $f$ is a closed immersion. \end{proof}
+This tells us that $f:\spf B \to \spf A$ is representable, and \cite[Tag 0GHZ]{stacks-project} allows us to conclude that $f$ is a closed immersion. \end{proof}